-Flanges are designed and manufactured based on American codes ASME B 16.5 and ASME B 16.47.
-While the former i.e ASME B 16.5 covers the flanges from NPS 1/2 inches to NPS 24 inches, the later or ASME B 16.47 covers the flanges from NPS 26 inches to NPS 60 inches.
+Flanges are designed and manufactured based on American codes ASME B16.5 and ASME B16.47.
+While the former i.e ASME B16.5 covers the flanges from NPS 1/2 inches to NPS 24 inches, the latter, ASME B16.47 covers the flanges from NPS 26 inches to NPS 60 inches.

 What is the Pressure-Temperature rating for Flanges?

-Pressure–temperature ratings are maximum allowable working gage pressures at the temperatures for the applicable material and class designation.
+Pressure–temperature ratings are the maximum allowable working gauge pressures at the temperatures for the applicable material and class designation.
 So Pressure and Temperature Rating tables of ASME codes provide a limit of Maximum working pressure at which the flange can be subjected for a longer duration at a specified temperature.
 For intermediate temperatures, linear interpolation can be done.
-Refer to Fig. 1 showing a sample pressure-temperature rating table from B 16.5.
+Refer to Fig. 1 showing a sample pressure-temperature rating table from B16.5.

-- With an increase in temperature pressure withstanding capability of the same material decreases.
+- With an increase in temperature, the pressure-withstanding capability of the same material decreases.

 - With an increase in pressure class rating, pressure capability increases.

 - With a change in flange material pressure-temperature table and pressure withstanding capability changes at the same pressure class rating.